2022 Castilian-Leonese regional election: Parties and candidates

 In September 2021, citizen collectives of the so-called "Empty Spain" (España Vacía or España Vaciada), a coined term to refer to Spain's rural and largely unpopulated interior provinces, agreed to look for formulas to contest the next elections in Spain, inspired by the success of the Teruel Existe candidacy (Spanish for "Teruel Exists") in the November 2019 general election.
 By November 2021, it was confirmed that over 160 collectives and associations from about 30 Spanish provinces had committed themselves to finalizing the electoral platform before January 2022, and that it would be ready to contest any snap election in Castile and León.
 This was confirmed following Mañueco's announcement of the election date for 13 February 2022, with the Soria Now!
-(Spanish: Soria ¡Ya!), Burgos Roots (Spanish: Burgos Enraíza) platforms confirming their participation.
-On 27 December, Clean Plateau (Spanish: Meseta Limpia) and Aprodespa announced a candidacy of the Empty Spain in the province of Palencia, with a candidacy for Salamanca being announced the next day, and for Valladolid on 10 January.
+(Soria ¡Ya!), Burgos Roots (Burgos Enraíza) platforms confirming their participation.
+On 27 December, Clean Plateau (Meseta Limpia) and Aprodespa announced a candidacy of the Empty Spain in the province of Palencia, with a candidacy for Salamanca being announced the next day, and for Valladolid on 10 January.
 However, the platform ruled out standing in Ávila, León, Segovia and Zamora.

+Campaign

 Timetable

 The key dates are listed below (all times are CET):